Thesis - Chapter 04 (Basic Metaphysical Issues)

 1. “Exact Similarity” is an equivalence relation in that it is reflexive, symmetric and transitive.

 3. “Identical twins” – despite the suggestion above – are not even “exactly similar” in the strict sense, as it’s only genetically that they are exactly similar.
 In principle, each set of chromosomes in either twin is exactly similar to any other.
 And, I suppose, we could say that as their genomes are abstract objects, they are numerically identical.
-But the bodies and minds of identical twins – while “similar”, barring accidents, are not “exactly similar”, other than immediately after birth (and then only if we’re lucky).
+But the bodies and minds of identical twins – while “similar”, barring accidents, are not “exactly similar”, other than immediately after birth (and then only if we’re lucky: their conditions in the womb and throughout the birth process may differ, sometimes tragically so).

-4. “Exactly similar” individuals would seem to have all non-relational properties in common.
+4. “Exactly similar” individuals of whatever kind would seem to have all non-relational and non-intensional properties in common.
 To make the term useful in practical life, we might have to allow some latitude.
 If I want my television replaced by an “exactly similar” one, I want one that’s how the one I bought ought to have been without whatever defects are inducing me to return it.
 Nor may I care for trivial differences in weight, surface marks and the like.

 5. “Similarity” applies to particular properties of things (“wearing similar ties”) or to individuals in their entirety (as “identical twins”).

-1. Maybe the distinction between Criteria of Identity and Persistence Criteria118 is that the former can be synchronic, or refer to multiple sightings of what may be the same thing.
-The latter refers to change119.
+1. Maybe the distinction between Criteria of Identity and Persistence Criteria120 is that the former can be synchronic, or refer to multiple sightings of what may be the same thing.
+The latter refers to change121.

-2. We might want to be assured that the Morning Star is (identical to) the Evening Star, which is Venus – and – indeed – whether it is necessarily120 identical to Venus, given that it is Venus.
+2. We might want to be assured that the Morning Star is (identical to) the Evening Star, which is Venus – and – indeed – whether it is necessarily122 identical to Venus, given that it is Venus.
 Or so claims Saul Kripke.
-This is the topic of “Identity Criteria”, even if Venus remains unchanged during the period of interest.
+This is the topic of “Identity Criteria”, provided Venus remains substantially unchanged during the period of interest.

-3. Persistence Criteria121 – in this example – would relate to whether Venus would remain Venus if it merged with a large asteroid and a hunk broke off, or suchlike.
+3. Persistence Criteria123 – in this example – would relate to whether Venus would remain Venus if it merged with a large asteroid and a hunk broke off, or suchlike.

 4. For the moment, I just note that there are two categories of criterion:-